Skip to main content

 This page describes how to ingest data using the Zerobus Ingest connector in Lakeflow Connect.

 Zerobus Ingest supports gRPC and REST interfaces.
-All SDKs integrate directly with our gRPC APIs, providing a developer-friendly interface for building custom high-throughput clients.
+The SDKs provide custom gRPC-based clients with a developer-friendly interface for building high-throughput applications.
 The REST interface handles architectural constraints when dealing with massive fleets of "chatty" devices.

 • The SDKs with gRPC "Connection Tax": gRPC specializes in high-throughput performance through persistent connections.
 However, every open stream counts against your concurrency quotas.